gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 }
 ```

-Now that the tabs have been registered, ensure that all four modules (including `remote-module-3`) are registered in the host application.
+Now that the tabs has been registered, ensure that all four modules (including `remote-module-3`) are registered in the host application.
 Start the development servers using the `dev` script.
-Navigate to the `/federated-tabs` page, and you should see the tab headers.
+Navigate to the `/federated-tabs` page, you should see the tab headers.
 Click on each tab header to confirm that the content renders correctly.

 ## Decouple the navigation items

-Althought it's functional, there are still a few configurations needed since the modules are currently coupled by hardcoded URLs within the `FederatedTabsLayout`.
+Althought it's functional, the modules are currently coupled by hardcoded URLs within the `FederatedTabsLayout`.

 To decouple the navigation items, similar to what is done for regular federated pages, we'll utilize the [registerNavigationItem](../reference/runtime/runtime-class.md#register-navigation-items) function.
 In this case, we'll also use the [menuId](../reference/runtime/runtime-class.md#register-navigation-items-for-a-specific-menu) option.
 Defining the `menuId` option will enable the `FederatedTabsLayout` to retrieve navigation items exclusively for the federated tab component.